Contrast-Security-OSS/node-route-metrics/README.md

 ### csv reporter output

-The first line is the header line.
+The first line after the informational lines is the header line.

 The percentiles are calculated using the smallest value that is greater than or equal to the specified percentile of values; no interpolation is done.